AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

         service.run()

+This class is the base service class and provides basic functionalities.
 You could also have wrapped your service in a ServiceManager
 <nautilus.ServiceManager> which provides various command line arguments.
+Feel
-Feel free to test that this works by executing this script in your console:
+free to test that everything is running properly by executing this script in your console:

 .. code-block:: bash